 AR member services from GRE

-GRE will provide the AR Member with firm standby service and non-firm standby service for eligible DG Resources under the terms and conditions described here.
+GRE will provide the AR Member with firm standby service and non-firm standby service for eligible DG Resources under the terms and conditions described on our standby service page.

 The energy billing units will be based upon the total metered output recorded at the DG Resource and delivered to the AR Member’s distribution system less any amount used by the member-consumer to meet their energy requirements.